aws-samples/amazon-connect-wisdom-s3-sync/README.md

 ### Key Considerations
 #### Existing Resources Policy
 This Deployment **WILL NOT:**
-1. Delete any existing Amazon Connect Wisdom Resources (Wisdom Assistants, KnowledgeBase, Assistant Associations) that were not created by this template.
+1. Delete any existing Amazon Connect Wisdom Resources (Wisdom Assistants, Knowledge Base, Assistant Associations) that were not created by this template.
 2. Delete the Amazon S3 Bucket created by this deployment, or any of the files uploaded to it.

 #### AWS Resources Created by this Deployment
-- **[Amazon Connect Wisdom](https://aws.amazon.com/connect/wisdom/)** - Wisdom Assistant, Wisdom Knowledge Base, Assistant Association (Assistant-Knowledgebase)
+- **[Amazon Connect Wisdom](https://aws.amazon.com/connect/wisdom/)** - Wisdom Assistant, Wisdom Knowledge Base, Assistant Association (Assistant-Knowledge Base)
   - Verify that you are not exceeding any of your Amazon Connect Wisdom [Service Quotas](https://docs.aws.amazon.com/connect/latest/adminguide/amazon-connect-service-limits.html#wisdom-quotas)
 - **[Amazon Connect](https://aws.amazon.com/connect/)** - Amazon Connect Integration Association (WISDOM_ASSISTANT and WISDOM_KNOWLEDGE_BASE)
   - [Integration Associations](https://docs.aws.amazon.com/connect/latest/APIReference/API_CreateIntegrationAssociation.html)